jbolcun1/Mentor-Project/README.md

 | Founder1@gmail.com | Password1 | FounderAdmin TestPerson | Founder           |       |              |                                |                  |                  |               |

 ## Make an account
-Use **Register** and enter your details to make an account.
-Select your role based on what you would like to be.
+**Register** by visiting the login page, where you’ll be asked if you have an account, and enter your details to make one.
+Select your role based on what you would like to be: a mentor or a mentee.

 ## Contact a mentor
 Use the search and filter functions to look for a suitable mentor.
 You can enter an introductory email that will be